Blockstream/satellite/doc/sdr.md

 - [TSDuck](https://tsduck.io/): unpacks the output of leandvb and produces IP packets to be fed to [Bitcoin Satellite](bitcoin.md).
 - [Gqrx](https://gqrx.dk): useful for spectrum visualization during antenna pointing.

-To install them all at once, run:
+To install them all at once, run the following:

 ```
 blocksat-cli deps install